 The RMR Units will be considered as unavailable in RPRS procurement.

-In the case of tied bids for the selection of RPRS, ERCOT will select the bid that meets the requirement most closely .
-When the price and capacity are identical from unaffiliated bidders, ERCOT will request re-bids.
+In the case of tied bids for the selection of RPRS, ERCOT will select the bid that meets the requirement most closely (achieving the optimal solution).
+When the price and capacity are identical from unaffiliated bidders, ERCOT may request re-bids.

 For RPRS, for each hour, for each Congestion Zone, ERCOT will post the quantity of capacity procured and the MCPCs and Shadow Prices.